mrKallah/Torcs-Autonomous-Vehicle-using-A3C/README.md

 [![Torcs A3C Demonstration Video](https://img.youtube.com/vi/Q3pvHS5oj3E/maxresdefault.jpg)](https://youtu.be/Q3pvHS5oj3E "Torcs A3C Demonstration Video")

-The image above is a link to a video that shows the latest example of the model running with multiple workers.
-Currently both the workers are using the same instructions file to transfer information, thus there will be no improvement in performance.
-This is only a proof of concept that the multiple workers are working.
-Over the last iteration there have been multiple performance increases and time between each input from the model has been decreased dastically.
-Some more work needs to be done to further improve on this.
-Out two biggest issues are that the model slows down its training/prediction/step in the later epochs which makes the control eratic and unstable and the previosly mentioned issue where all workers write to one output file.
-The latter issue is a simple fix.
-The first is going to take a bit of elbow grease to work out.
+The image above is a link to a video that show the latest example of the development.

 ## Todo list
 ### C++
 - [x] [Kallah] Add possibility for c++ to read parameters from .ini file
-- [ ] Add more comments for c++.
+- [x] Add more comments for c++.
   - [x] [Kallah] ce903.cpp/h
   - [x] [Kallah] exporter.cpp/h
   - [x] [Kallah] raceengine.cpp/h